Draksuras/frontend-nanodegree-arcade-game/README.md

     Try to reach the river without hitting any of the lady bugs.
 Get gems to obtain a higher score!

     Move with the arrow keys; the score resets whenever you hit an enemy.

+Source code documentation contained in 'out' folder.
+Open the index.html to view.